 - Nuclear Radiologist

-In 2016, there was an estimated number of 372,400 jobs in the United States for Radiologist.
+In the United States, there were 372,400 jobs for Radiologist in 2016.
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 42,300 new jobs for Radiologist by 2026.
 There will be an estimated 14,300 positions for Radiologist per year.